leonp/leonp.github.io/_drafts/2016-03-27-tachyons-framework-notes.md

 ## What I learned

 If I was rebuilding my site I'd be tempted to use Tachyons, even though I'm not taking advantage of its main feature by using it across projects.

-It has helped me to use CSS in a better way.
+It has made me reassess the way I'm using CSS.

 ### Semantic class names are rubbish for styling